 Ways to Help Your Children Battling.

 - Be patient with them and create a safe speaking space.

 Your child may be comfortable in expressing their feelings to you or may not be, depending on your relationship.
 However, one of the first things you should do as a parent is allow them to express their emotions.
 Whether they are frustrated, struggling with depression, social issues, or something else does not matter.
 Be patient with them, even if you feel things are getting any better.
 Additionally, let them know that they can speak to you whenever they need someone to talk to.
 Remember, be less judgemental about what they speak to you and see things from their perspective instead.

 - Encourage them to do the things they love the most.

 A straightforward way to help your child is by encouraging them to do the things they enjoy the most, for example, playing outside, going to a swimming pool, dancing, outings, picnics, painting, singing, or any activity that helps them be calm and enjoy.
-You can also initiate a conversation asking them about things they love doing the most and take steps to help them do them.
+You can also initiate a conversation by asking them about things they love doing the most and taking steps to help them do them.

 - Get them behavioral support.

 There are certain limits between children and parents, no matter your relationship with your children.
 This is where professional behavioral support can assist them in bringing the best out of them.
-If your child is battling mental health issues, there is a little you can do.
-However, when behavioral support comes into play, they can create a plan that works the best for your child and update you with their progress and things you should do.
+If your child is battling mental health issues, there is little you can do.
+However, when behavioral support comes into play, they can create a plan that works best for your child and update you with their progress and things you should do.
 This will only help your child to come to their best potential sooner.